Marian-Braendle/ipe-copytools/README.md

 ### Usage

 * Select objects to be copied (all types are allowed, including nested groups of objects)
-* Set the origin the current axis system (see [manual](https://otfried.github.io/ipe/40_snapping.html#angular-snapping))
+* Set the origin of the current axis system (see [Ipe manual](https://otfried.github.io/ipe/40_snapping.html#angular-snapping))
 * Select `Ipelets->Copy Tools->Circular Pattern`
 * Specify the number of instances:
     * use number keys `0`-`9` or
     * use `j` or `k` to increment or decrement the number or
     * input the exact number by right clicking and selecting "Set number of total instances"
 * If desired, the current axis system can be reset at any time (see video)
-* The instances can either be distributed automatically over 360° or a fixed angle can be set between 2 instances by right clicking and selecting "Set fixed angle between instances"
+* The instances can either be distributed automatically over 360° or a fixed angle can be set between the instances by right clicking and selecting "Set fixed angle between instances"
 * To apply the pattern press `space` or right right click and select "Accept"

 ## Patterns along paths